-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Stanwood-Camano School District financial statements.
-The Stanwood-Camano School District uses the modified accrual basis of accounting.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the District's financial statements.
+The District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.

-Note 2 - Federal De Minimis Indirect Cost Rate
+NOTE 2 - Federal De Minimis Indirect Rate

-The Stanwood-Camano School District has not elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
-The Stanwood-Camano School District used the federal restricted rate of 3.26% or the federal unrestricted rate of 12.29%, whichever was applicable to the individual federal award.
+The District has not elected to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+The District used the federal restricted/unrestricted rate of 3.43% and 12.58%, respectively.